 When your body notices the organisms, it will send out its army of white blood cells and their antibodies to fight the invasion.
 If the organisms start winning the fight, your body decides to bring in the secret weapon: a fever.
 Your body’s temperature rises from that balmy 98.6, creating an environment too warm for the organisms to thrive in with hopes of killing them off.

 If you’re experiencing a fever with your symptoms, you do not have allergies; you have a cold.
-If you are an adult (18+ years old) and your temperature is rising to 103 degrees it’s time to call your doctor or visit our Medical Specialty Facility – Your Everyday Health Care Clinic.
+If you are an adult (18+ years old) and your temperature is rising to 103 degrees it’s time to call your doctor or visit a health care clinic.

 The same recommendation remains for a child (2 to 17 years old) with a fever approaching 102 degrees that is not responding to medication, and if your child ages 3 months up to 2 years has a fever approaching 102 degrees.
 If a child under the age of 3 months is running a fever of any type, please contact your healthcare provider immediately.